rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ![head](./images/head-row.png)

 Note: The data in an Oracle Database table is not necessarily ordered.
 For some R operations, ordering is useful.
-By ordering an #ore.frame, you are able to index the ore.frame object by using either integer or character indexes.
-Using an ordered ore.frame object #that is a proxy for a SQL query can be time-consuming for a large data set.
+By ordering an ore.frame, you are able to index the ore.frame object by using either integer or character indexes.
+Using an ordered ore.frame object that is a proxy for a SQL query can be time-consuming for a large data set.
 Therefore, OML4R attempts to create ordered ore.frame #objects by default.

-24. Partition dataset for training and testing.
-Split the dataset into two buckets (training data set (~70%), and testing data set (~30%)).
-Note, that setting a seed (can be any value) ensures the same output is reproduced if your run the code again.
+24. Now lets partition the original dataset for training and testing purposes.
+We will split the dataset into two buckets - training data set (~70%), and testing data set (~30%).

+Setting a 'seed' (can be any value) ensures the same output is reproduced by the R psuedonumber generator, if your run the code again.
 This can be helpful for consistency and debugging.

   ```
   set.seed(1)